gingerhome/gingee/docs/ai-context/ai-context.md

 ## The `app.json` File:

 The `app.json` file, located at `web/my_app/box/app.json`, is the central configuration file for your application.
-It tells the GingerJS server how to handle the app, what resources it needs, and how it should behave.
+It tells the Gingee server how to handle the app, what resources it needs, and how it should behave.

 Here is a comprehensive breakdown of all available properties.